cwellsx/time/src/topbar/markdown/now.md

 ## Next

-Pressing Next is just like pressing Stop and then Start again &ndash;
+Clicking Next is just like clicking Stop and then Start again &ndash;
 the current period is ended and recorded in the History, but the state remains Started instead of changing to Stopped.